Docs / Integration Tutorials /

 Add Access Token to Able

-In Able Dashboard, press "Add Service Integration" and select "Facebook".
+In Able Dashboard, press "Add Service Integration" and select "Facebook (Meta)".

 Paste the access token you've created in the previous step and save it.
 Leave refresh token empty.